trosie3/UofODataViz_Final_Project/README.md

   - Accuracy Score: 42.54

 ## Summary & Findings
-Model 10, 9, 2, and 1 were out best models.
-Models 10 and 2 dropped the 3 features show in the feature_importances_ function as the least important.
+Model 10, 9, 2, and 1 were our best models.
+Models 10 and 2 dropped the 3 features shown in the feature_importances_ function as the least important.
 Models 9 and 1 used all features.
 Models 1 and 2 were done on a 75/25 split, and model 2 was the more accurate of the two.
 Models 9 and 10 were done on a 80/20 split, were the top two performing models we created, and model 10 was the best/most accurate model we created. (image of graph we made of model 9 and 10?)

 Top Three Features from best model:
 Word_count (decripton column transformation), Age, and PhotoAmt (transformed into the bins we created).
 Even though Age and PhotoAmt switched places these three features remained key in each model iteration regardless of split or csv pulled in.

 Bottom three & least important features:
 Type, Health and VideoAmt.
-We can safety say least important features as our best performing from models in the 75/25 split and 80/20 split dropped these features entirely and their scores improved compared to the models that used all features. (image of final feature impotance graph)
+We can safety say least important features as our best performing from models in the 75/25 split and 80/20 split dropped these features entirely and their scores improved compared to the models that used all features. (image of final feature importance graph)

 Finding based on our assumptions: what we got right, wrong, and what we missed:
 - Wrong : Type and Health, they were actually 2 of the least important features.
 Also, single color wasn't as important as we suspected it might be.
-Type was acutlly really suprising to all of us, we really thought dog vs cat might matter more.
+Type was actually really surprising to all of us, we really thought dog versus cat might matter more.
-- Right : word_count (thus decription) although more important than we originally expected, age and photoamt.
+- Right : word_count (thus description) although more important than we originally expected, age and photo amt.
 All of these turned out to be the top features regardless of model iteration.
 - Missed : Color2 more important than we would have guessed (in top 5 features), which kind of make sense and most animals probably are dual-colored.
-Fee was also lower than we would have thought though we didnt expect it to be a top feature.
+Fee was also lower than we would have thought though we didn't expect it to be a top feature.
-- Unsurprsed by: Most of the bottom half features.
+- Unsurprised by: Most of the bottom half features.

 Suggestions based on our findings to perhaps improve the next challenge:
 - Have a description, not too long less than 200 words but also more than 40 seems to be key at the faster adoption speeds.